 AG: The Aggregator Agent (AG) is an NSA that has no physical network resources, but can orchestrate end-to-end network services on behalf of a user by utilizing the connection services exposed by an associated uPA or one or more child NSA.
 By definition the AG is both a requester and a provider NSA.

-shows a pictorial representation of the three NSA roles within the NSF architecture.
+Figure 4 shows a pictorial representation of the three NSA roles within the NSF architecture.

 Figure 4 – Hierarchical NSA relationships.